mengesb/vault-iam-auth/CONTRIBUTING.md

 4. Write tests to support those changes.
 5. Run the tests:
 6. Assuming the tests pass, open a Pull Request on GitHub and add results

+Release drafter attempts to label pull requests, which allows for auto generated release documentation and version incrementing.
+You can see the labeling and version resolution structures [here](.github/release-drafter.yml).
+Maintainers will do their best to ensure changes are under the right labels, however smaller more focused changes make this easier, and are more likely to be included.

 ## Do's and Don't's